ourcodeorg/ourcode/README.md

 - Run `make down` to stop and remove the containers.

 ### Windows

+Make sure you have nodejs 16+ and docker installed.

+- You can run `.\setup.bat` to setup environment variables and migrate the db.
+- And then `.\dev.bat` to start the both backend and frontend server.
+- `.\prod.bat` can be used to demo the production environment.
+- `docker compose down` to stop the database.

+You can also use the make build system if you want but this should be perfectly fine for now.

+#### Make build system:

+This provides more convenient approach but has some installation overhead.

 - Install the [Cygwin](https://www.cygwin.com/) terminal.
 - Make sure to install make at time of installation of cygwin.
 - In the cygwin terminal, `cd` to the working directory.